graphql-compose/graphql-compose-mongoose/README.md

 		return User.findOne({ _id: args.userId }) // return the record
 	}
 })

+// Then add 'pushToArray' as a graphql field e.g. schemaComposer.rootMutation().addFields({userPushToArray: UserTC.getResolver('pushToArray')})
 ```

 `User` is the corresponding Mongoose model.
 If you do not wish to allow duplicates in the array then replace $push with $addToSet.
-Read the grapgqk-compose docs on custom resolvers for more info. https://graphql-compose.github.io/docs/en/basics-resolvers.html
+Read the graphql-compose docs on custom resolvers for more info: https://graphql-compose.github.io/docs/en/basics-resolvers.html

 ## Customization options